-The road from potential patient to loyal, returning patient is long — beginning with an online search for a doctor and continuing after they leave their appointment.
-But, it’s worth a practice’s effort to ensure each step is designed for patient ease and convenience.
-Prioritizing the patient experience in this way can lead to greater patient satisfaction and, ultimately, higher patient retention.
+The road from potential patient to recurring visitor is long — beginning with an online search for a doctor and continuing after they leave their appointment.
+But it’s worth a practice’s effort to ensure each step is designed for patient ease and convenience.
+In fact, 72 percent of patients say they would switch providers to get their preferred patient experience.
+Prioritizing the patient experience can lead to greater patient satisfaction and, ultimately, higher patient retention.

 Read on to learn 12 things doctors can do to improve the patient experience at their practices.